dot-file/age-edit/README.md

 You can change this to `/custom/path/age-edit-${username}@${hostname}/abcd0123/`.
 Other programs run by the same user can access the decrypted file contents.
 Note that `/dev/shm/` can be swapped out when swap is enabled.

+Temporary files and directories are created with restrictive permissions: 0600 for files and 0700 for directories.
+The read-only option sets the file permissions to 0400.

 age-edit doesn't work with multi-document editors.